operator-framework/operator-sdk/doc/proposals/openshift-4.4/kubebuilder-integration.md

 alignment with the upstream community for writing Go operators.
 This allows the SDK to be used interchangeably with Kubebuilder projects, which unifies the experience of writing Go operators and resolves confusion on why the Operator SDK and Kubebuilder differ in their UX to achieve the same goals.
-This let’s the SDK focus more on features that are outside the scope of Kubebuilder, such as Operator Lifecycle Manager (OLM) integration and Scorecard.
+This lets the SDK focus more on features that are outside the scope of Kubebuilder, such as Operator Lifecycle Manager (OLM) integration and Scorecard.